Durand-Delacre, David

 Education

-• MSc., Environment & Development, London School of Economics and Political Science
+MSc, Environment & Development, London School of Economics and Political Science

-• BSc., Environmental Geography, University College
+BSc, Environmental Geography, University College London

 David Durand-Delacre is a human geographer and critical migration scholar interested in the political, cultural, and epistemological controversies arising from growing concern about climate change’s impact on human mobilities.
-His research focuses on how knowledge about climate-related mobilities is produced, debated, and communicated across academia, government, civil society, and the news media.

 As a researcher in the Environment and Migration: Interactions and Choices (EMIC) section of the UNU-EHS, David pursues three general priorities: (1) developing innovative inclusive research projects at the intersection of climate and migration, (2) diagnosing and resolving obstacles to climate mobilities policy dialogue and project development; (3) promoting a diversity of new, nuanced, and thought-provoking media representations of climate mobilities.